-The incubator is a common platform on which the university academics and members of the research and development divisions in the DSI companies engage the group of in development of rubber products and manufacturing processes.
+The incubator is a common platform on which the university academics and members of the research and development divisions in the DSI companies group of engage in the development of products rubber and manufacturing processes.
 The projects undertaken by the incubator includes trouble shooting, problem solving, new product and process development and process modification.